Shri Ram Chandra Mission: Rainforest

 The Rainforest in Kanha Shanti Vanam, which is grown in the formerly arid Nandigama Mandal, covers five to six acres, claims to have increased the area's green cover and has become home to vulnerable and endangered species in the past four to five years.

 Water Conservation

 There are twelve water harvesting ponds built to replenish the groundwater surrounding the site.
 The year 2017 saw the first significant rainfall in the area after 120 years of drought-like conditions.
 The increased green cover is claimed to be the reason for this change in climate.

 Facilities

 Meditation Hall

 Kanha Shanti Vanam claims to have the largest meditation centre in the world, accommodating 100,000 people at a time for meditation.

 Medical Center

 The medical center has adequate medical facilities to assist the local populations and visitors.
 Shri Thaneeru Harish Rao, the Telangana government's honourable minister of finance, health, medical care, and family welfare, officially inaugurated the Kanha Medical Centre.

-Ecological Center

-Kanha Shanti Vanam is a conservation hub that upholds standards like water conservation and afforestation.
-It claims to be an entirely sustainable and independent ecosystem.
-The IUCN red list vulnerable species Diospyros candolleana, often known as Panicled Ebony, was the tree that the former President Ram Nath Kovind planted as the half-millionth tree.